refinedev/refine/documentation/blog/2021-11-26-refine-vs-react-admin.md

 export default buildGraphQLProvider({ buildQuery: myBuildQuery });
 ```

-Although this is a solution, it complicates your project in many ways (debugging, maintenence, etc...).
+Although this is a solution, it complicates your project in many ways (debugging, maintenance, etc...).

-### React-Admin Avaible Providers
+### React-Admin Available Providers

 The providers that React admin supports are as follows: